ungil/zipline-IEX-bundle/README.md

 Useful because the standard bundles do not include ETFs.

-This file should be in site-packages/zipline/data/bundles/iex.py
+This file should be placed in site-packages/zipline/data/bundles/iex.py

 Add the followign code in         ~/.zipline/extension.py